-My first day back in Kamponde ended with a dinner of fish heads in palm oil, boiled matamba (manioc leaves) and a gooey, hot bread called bidi.
+My first day back in Kamponde ended with a dinner of fish heads in palm oil, boiled matamba (manioc leaves) and a gooey, piping hot bread called bidi.
+Foreheads glowed in the light of the kerosene lantern as we dug our right hands into the communal bowls.

 A cot had been set up in a storage room of the old church.
-Lying there, I thought I could see spiders and scorpions in the candlelight.
+Lying there, I thought I could see spiders and scorpions in the flickering candlelight.

 The wonders of the day suddenly seemed lost in loneliness and longing for Chris.
-I asked myself how I had ever lived like this - with no running water and no one to share my thoughts with in English.
+I asked myself how I had ever lived like this--with no running water and no one to share my thoughts with in English at the end of the day.